kevin-tran/magenta-bricks/README.md

 3. **Make the "Buyer's details" box collapse/expand when user presses hide/show in top right corner. ✓**

-The chevron changes to up/down depending on state of the dropdown
+The chevron changes to up/down depending on state of the dropdown.

 4. **When users clicks the 'submit offer' button, validate the price, show an in-line error message accordingly.
 The price must be formatted into Integer.
 Put the price in a dummy object and output its contents to the console. ✓**

-I've made some assumptions in that the price validation is so you can't enter letters into the input field.
-On submit, it does an alert as well as a console log
+I've made some assumptions (Price validation means it sanitizes the input for only numbers).
+On submit, it does an alert as well as a console log.

 5. **The page must be responsive. ✓**

 6. **Use MVVM library/framework such as KnockoutJS or ReactJS etc. ✓**

-React is used for both the input field and drop down
+React is used for both the input field and drop down.

 7. **Format the price input (180,000 instead of 180000) as the user types ✓**

-Leveraged a library to format on input
+Leveraged a library (CleaveJS) to format on input.

 8. **Use build tools (Gulp, Grunt etc.) ✓**

-Webpack is primarily for the hot reloading and auto transpiling of SASS and ES5/6.
+Webpack is used primarily for the hot reloading and auto transpiling of SASS and ES5/6.
 For the sake of the prototype, it hasn't really leveraged the bundling, but I've kept the components reasonably modular.

 # Challenges:

 - Unsure if this was intentional but all of the buttons and font sizing is different across the board.
-While there is definitely hierarchy on the page, I personally prefer to work with defined styles for fonts, headings, buttons etc to help with consistency.
+I couldn't get exact fonts used in the PSD, so I grabbed the closest I could with Typekit.
 - The home logo was an interesting one.
 Although not 1:1, I feel it is a reasonable compromise and stays true to the designs.
 - This ties into the first point, but there are a lot of messy responsive overrides made to different buttons to stay aligned with the design.
 Could have been dealt with more elegantly.